ANRGUSC/CIRCE/README.md

 node and executes each task, using input and output queues for each task for pipelined execution and taking care of the data transfer between different nodes.

-List of nodes (droplets) for the experiment, including the scheduler node, is kept in file nodes.txt (the user needs to fill the file with the appropriate IP addresses, usernames and passwords of their servers):
+List of nodes for the experiment, including the scheduler node, is kept in file nodes.txt (the user needs to fill the file with the appropriate IP addresses, usernames and passwords of their servers):